 And Windows NT kernel is like a micro-kernel which only holds basic features during boot process, then loads other functions,drivers and file systems.
 Which makes Windows to boot a bit slower than Linux.

 In Windows many services auto-starts during start up along with many programs like Antivirus which makes booting process slow.
 While in case of Linux it is limited.

-Backward compatibility allow software system to successfully use interfaces and data from earlier versions of the system or with other systems.
+Backward compatibility allows software systems to successfully use interfaces and data from earlier versions of the system or with other systems.

-And Windows have long history and they support old software frameworks, so during boot time Windows have to load these libraries to make the Windows experience smoother.
+And Windows has a long history and they support old software frameworks, so during boot time, Windows have to load these libraries to make the Windows experience smoother.

 While Linux distributions doesn’t have backward compatibility feature.

 Fragmentation means the storing of a file in several separate areas of memory scattered throughout a hard disk.